- 22 Jul 2025

 The Enrollment Management Association service account uses an RSA Keypair for authentication, so no password is needed.

-To add the Standard Application Online (SAO) applications source format:
+To add the Standard Application Online (SAO) source format:

 Go to Database → Source Format Library.